lammps/lammps/doc/src/compute_nbonds_atom.rst

 Description
 """""""""""

-Define a computation that computes the number of bonds per-atom.
+Define a computation that computes the number of bonds each atom is part of.
 Bonds which are broken are not counted in the tally.
-See :doc:`bond_style quartic <bond_quartic>` or the
-:doc:`Howto bpm <Howto_bpm>` page.
+See the :doc:`Howto broken bonds <Howto_bpm>` page for more information.
 The number of bonds will be zero for atoms not in the specified compute group.
+This compute does not depend on Newton bond settings.

 Output info
 """""""""""